 iPrism now supports authentication using Kerberos against the Windows Active Directory 2008 domain.
 For a visual representation of how Active Directory 2008 works in the iPrism environment, see below.
-For a description of how the Active Directory (AD) environment works in general, refer to the iPrism Knowledgebase at www.edgewave.com/support/web_security/knowledgebases.asp.
+For a description of how the Active Directory (AD) environment works in general, refer to the iPrism Knowledgebase.